mrpouyaalavi/CIFAR-10-Image-Classification/README.md

 </div>

-> All numbers are measured empirically from the final evaluation checkpoints on the full 10,000-image CIFAR-10 test set (Custom CNN & MobileNetV2 verified 2026-04-10; ResNet-18 retrained and verified 2026-04-18 via cached-features linear probe; Custom CNN latency re-measured 2026-04-11 with 100 trials on Apple silicon CPU, batch size 1).
+> All numbers are measured empirically on the full 10,000-image CIFAR-10 test set.
+ResNet-18 retrained and verified 2026-04-18 via cached-features linear probe.

 > **Key finding:** ResNet-18 achieves **87.48% accuracy** with just **0.2%** of the Custom CNN's trainable parameters — a **+39.1 percentage-point** lift for a **480× reduction in trainable weights**.
 MobileNetV2 lands within a fraction of a point at **86.91%** with a different parameter/latency trade-off.